joshix/caddybox/README.md

 ```

 ### TLS
-To serve HTTP and HTTP2 over encrypted connections, provide certificate and key
-files and a Caddyfile naming them, something like:
+To serve HTTPS, add certificate and key files, with a Caddyfile naming them:

 ```
 % ls /home/user/site
   html/